workco/code-assessment-web-ui/tasks/tasks.md

 - Our data contains some placeholder.com images for certain image types - this is expected
 - No specific loading/404 behavior is required, as long as these events do not lead to an error

-# 2. Implement a State Management Library - Level III
+# 2. Implement a State Management Library

 Replace our use of React Context with the state management library of your choice (Apollo, Redux, MobX, urql, etc).
 While you’re at it, please wire up two API integrations.
 You may choose between GraphQL or REST.